From the Post Director to NYARNG Soldiers:

 We adopted the motto, “Transforming Your Primary Readiness Site” to signify the importance of Camp Smith to the NYARNG and our sense of urgency to continuously improve your facilities and customer experience.
 “Transform” means to change in character, condition, or outward appearance.
 We hope you notice the ongoing transformation efforts, new and improved facilities, range and training area upgrades, and improved customer service each time you are here.

-- Install a radar to enable all weather/all visibility weapons firing
+- Install a radar system to enable all weather/all visibility weapons firing

-- Continue plans for building a pop-up range by commissioning an escapement analysis and conducting environmental planning
+- Continue plans for building a pop-up range by achieving DA validation of our range project

-- Complete plans for the interior of Building 70 for use with TADSS
+- Complete work on the interior of Building 70 for use with TADSS

-- Refurbish the NY Guard Headquarters in Building 84
+- Continue improvements on the NY Guard Headquarters in Building 84

-- Demo interior of Building 503 and complete plans for modernizing it for use by the RTI and for medical readiness
+- Complete plans for modernizing Building 503 for use by the RTI and for medical readiness

 - Continue to invest in our water and waste water treatment facilities to ensure uninterrupted, high quality outcomes for the long term

-- Incorporate all associated building maintenance and service schedules into our automated maintenance management system in order to improve the consistency and quality of our brick and mortar facilities
+- Embed into our culture the optimization of our automated maintenance management system in order to improve the consistency and quality of our brick and mortar facilities

 - Conserve energy resources by auditing our facilities and executing capital investment projects to replace inefficient systems